- GW Home

 College Courses Taken in High School

-If you have completed college courses while in high school, we generally grant credit if you received a grade of "C-" or better in the courses, and if the courses are similar to those offered at GW.
-In order to receive credit, you should have official transcripts sent to us as soon as possible.
-The University does place limitations on the amount of credit that will transfer.
-GW school specific regulations on transfer credit can be obtained for the University Bulletin or by contacting the appropriate Dean's office.
+If you have completed college courses while in high school, GW generally grant credit if you received a grade of "C-" or better in the courses, and if the courses are similar to those offered at GW.
+In order to receive credit, you should have official transcripts sent to GW as soon as possible.
+If you are sending a transcript while you are applying to GW, you should send the transcript to the Office of Admissions (2121 I Street, NW, Suite 201, Washington, D.C., 20052).
+Once you have been admitted to GW, all dual enrollment transcripts should be sent to the Office of the Registrar (44983 Knoll Square, Enterprise Hall, Suite 390, Ashburn, VA 20147, firstname.lastname@example.org).

 A meeting with your adviser upon acceptance is encouraged to help you determine which courses will fulfill degree requirements for your intended major.